 There are three explanations for why orange was replaced by red in the Dutch national flag between 1630 and 1660.

-The first explanation for the change from orange to red in the Dutch flag is that the orange is less visible at sea.
+The first explanation for the Dutch flag’s change from orange to red is that the orange is less visible at sea.
 At that time, the Netherlands depended hugely on business overseas for economic survival.
 This may have been a convincing argument in those days.

-A second explanation for the change from orange to red in the Dutch flag is that orange was too difficult to make.
+A second explanation for the Dutch flag’s change from orange to red is that orange was too difficult to make.
 The color red was easier and cheaper to produce.
 To make the color orange, you need rare raw materials.
 These scarce materials were so rare and expensive that red became a good alternative.

 In the early 17th century, a power struggle developed between Maurits of Orange and Amsterdam’s wealthy merchants.
 Maurits wanted to continue the war, while the merchants wanted a temporary truce because that would be better for trading.